florentdrousset/100-days-of-code/log.md

 **Today's Progress**: Studied the DOM API in JS.

 ### Day 7: January 2, 2019
 **Today's Progress**: First day of school at the 3wa, Paris France.
 We've studied basic HTML and CSS.
 Nothing new for me so far.

+### Day 8: January 3, 2019
+**Today's Progress**: We have practiced integrating a simple design with different fonts using the @font-face property.